Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 Cats tend to get their hydration from the bodily fluids of the prey they consume.

-Your cat’s urine is very concentrated due to the lack of fluids which also explains why it stinks pretty bad.
+Your cat’s urine is very concentrated due to the lack of fluids which also explains why it has a strong odor.

 Symptoms of UTI in cats include: